 In addition to these Ballet for the Schools programs, presented at Alma College, APA has also taken programs into the schools, such as numerous productions of Peter and the Wolf, Puss in Boots, and Music of the Beatles.
 Not only are these productions great exposure to dance for school students, but offer tremendous opportunities for APA dance students to perform.

-Kathy Francis has also been an Adjunct Professor of Dance at Alma College since 1991, and former Gratiot County Players board member, and has collaborated with those groups, offering not only her talents of choreography and directing, but her students' involvements as well.
-Her dancers have been featured in Joseph and the Amazing Technicolor Dreamcoat, Wizard of Oz, and Kevin Fitzgibbon's GCP Talent Showcases, as well as three GCH Auxiliary Hospital Follies.
+Kathy Francis was an Adjunct Professor of Dance at Alma College beginning in 1991, a former Gratiot County Players board member, and collaborated with those groups, offering not only her talents of choreography and directing, but her students’ involvements as well.
+Her dancers weren featured in Joseph and the Amazing Technicolor Dreamcoat, Wizard of Oz, Kevin Fitzgibbon’s GCP Talent Showcases, as well as three GCH Auxiliary Hospital Follies.
 APA faculty has choreographed for GCP as well: Judi Swartz choreographed Nunsense and Nunsensations; Telli Luneack choreographed Wizard of Oz and In Balance; and Kathy choreographed Little Shop of Horrors and directed A Talent Showcase.

-Kathy also often shares her passion for dance at the First Church of God of Alma, where she and dance students and church members share their dance gifts with the congregation.
-Kathy and APA instructor Michelle Lucchesi co-founded and directed a non-denominational dance group, Spirit Wings, for several years, and are now involved in their own home churches with sharing dance in worship.
+Kathy also often shared her passion for dance at the First Church of God of Alma, where she and dance students and church members share their dance gifts with the congregation.
+Kathy and APA instructor Michelle Lucchesi co-founded and directed a non-denominational dance group, Spirit Wings, for several years.

-Kathy continues to be involved with pushing to bring professional level dance performers and teachers to the Alma community.
-She has sponsored and encouraged Alma College concerts and teaching workshops with groups such as Especially Tap Chicago, River North Dance Company, professional jazz/hip hop instructor Glenn Packard, and Rhythm I.S.S tap company.
-Kathy is a board member of the Pine River Arts Council and a founding member.
+Kathy was involved with pushing to bring professional level dance performers and teachers to the Alma community.
+She sponsored and encouraged Alma College concerts and teaching workshops with groups such as Especially Tap Chicago, River North Dance Company, professional jazz/hip hop instructor Glenn Packard, and Rhythm I.S.S tap company.
+Kathy was a board member of the Pine River Arts Council and a founding member.